php-telegram-bot/core/README.md

 Send message to all active chats (new!)
 ---------------------------------------
-To do this you have to enable the mysql connections.
+To do this you have to enable the mysql connection.
 Here's an example of use:

 ```php